seantibbitts/book-recommender/README.md

 ## Installation

-You will need to install the original lightfm package.
-Follow the directions [here](https://github.com/lyst/lightfm).

-Then, once you have cloned the repo, cd into functions/lightfm_ext and run `pip install .`.
+Once you have cloned the repo
+- Create a python virtual environment in whatever way you prefer
+- Activate the virtual environment
+- Run `pip install Cython`
-This will install the 'lightfm_ext' package, which underlies the 'Rate-Your-Own Recommender.'
+- cd into the top directory of the repo and run `pip install -r requirements.txt` This should install all of the dependencies in your virtual environment, including the 'lightfm_ext' package, which underlies the 'Rate-Your-Own Recommender.'

+To run the Goodreads recommenders, you will need to sign up for a [Goodreads API key](https://www.goodreads.com/api/keys).
+You will then need to either pass the api key to the script at runtime or set the api key as an environmental variable called 'GOODREADS_API_KEY' in your virtual environment.
+Alternatively, you can edit script-all.py to pull from a different source (such as keyring).

 ## Running

-To run, cd into the top level of the repository and run `python script-all.py `.
+To run, cd into the top level of the repository and run `python script-all.py <api_key>`.
+(If you set the api key as an environmental variable, you can just run `python script-all.py`.)
 This will launch the Flask app, and will allow you to play around with the recommenders.

 ## Next Steps